Description of the course

 Identify a research topic/problem and formulate a specific research question which could be answered via a qualitative research design

 Design and carry out a Q methodology study, with attention for prevailing standards of research ethics and data management;

 Identify for what purpose and how to use semi-structured interviews and document analysis

 Effectively report and present the results of a qualitative research project.

 Type of assessment

 All assignments are compulsory and need to be completed in order to pass the course.
-There are eight short assignments that are graded on a pass/fail basis.
+There are seven short assignments that are graded on a pass/fail basis.
 Your grade will be solely based on the assessment of your research paper (100% of your final grade).
-The research paper will follow the logic of a Q-study and will be performed by a pair of students.
+The research paper will follow the logic of a Q-study and will be performed by a group of students.
 The course needs to be completed with a grade of 5,5 or higher to pass the course.